-assessment - (1) A continuous process that measures the overall effectiveness of employing joint force capabilities during military operations.
 (2) Determination of the progress toward accomplishing a task, creating a condition, or achieving an objective.
 (3) Analysis of the security, effectiveness, and potential of an existing or planned intelligence activity.
 (4) Judgment of the motives, qualifications, and characteristics of present or prospective employees or agents.
-(JP 1-02, Source JP 3-0)
+(Source JP 3-0)

 assigned force demand - Tracking of the demand signal for CCDR use of forces assigned by the "Forces For" memorandum to conduct operational missions within the CCDR AOR within the GFM/GFMAP process.
+(CJCSM 3130.06)

-(CJCSM 3130.06) assigned forces - Those forces and resources that have been placed under combatant command (command authority) of a unified or specified commander by the direction of the Secretary in his "Forces for Unified Commands" Memorandum IAW 10 U.S.C., section 162, or per section II of the GFMIG.
+assigned forces - Those forces and resources that have been placed under combatant command (command authority) of a unified or specified commander by the direction of the Secretary in the "Forces for Unified Commands" Memorandum IAW 10 U.S.C., section 162, or per section II of the GFMIG.
 (GFMIG)